 Book your visit to the best museums in Florence

-The first thing you need to sort out are the tickets to museums in Florence.
+The first thing you need to sort out is the tickets to the best museums in Florence.
 The easiest way is to book them via Tickets Florence, on the website you can book the tickets and also guided tours [private or group tours].
 It will save a lot of time and you can plan your itinerary based on the time of your visits.
 You know what time you need to be in each museum, no wasting time on queues to buy the tickets and also to get inside the museum, especially the Uffizi Gallery, the most famous museum in Florence.

 Seriously, places like Florence, Rome, Paris and many other super touristic cities in Europe you need to plan a good itinerary in advance, otherwise you won’t be able to enjoy them.

 You can travel to Florence by car, bus, train or plane.
 Renting a car gives you freedom.
 If you are traveling inside Italy, trains and buses are the cheapest options and there are plenty of connections around the country and Tuscany.
-You might book your tickets in advance, especially during summer time.
+You might book your tickets in advance, especially during summertime.
 If you are thinking to travel in Italy by train, or even across Europe, read this comprehensive guide to travel with Eurail Pass:

 Your one day in Florence must start early in the morning and after all the tours and museums you can leave the city at night time.
 The trains are running almost until midnight.
 Another option is to sleep one night in Florence and enjoy a bit more of the city, especially the bars and aperitivo scene.
-In this case, we would suggest you to book an Airbnb [get up to $30 usd credit here] or a hotel in Florence old town.
+In this case, we would suggest you to book an Airbnb [get up to $30 credit here] or a hotel in Florence old town.
 It will be easy to get around and make the most of your one day in Florence.
-The hotels in Florence city center town are more expensive but you won’t spend much on taxi or transportation.
+The hotels in Florence city center are more expensive but you won’t spend much on taxi or transportation.

 It’s time to talk about the best places to visit.
-Florence is world famous for its history, art and of course the museums.
+Florence is world-famous for its history, art and of course the museums.
 You can’t say you have traveled to Florence without a visit to the best Florentine Museums.
-To help you organize your one day in Florence itinerary we selected some of the top attractions, Florence best museums and most visited palaces.
+To help you organize your one day in Florence itinerary we selected some of the top attractions, Florence’s best museums and most visited palaces.
 Read through our post, pick your favorites and book your tickets.
 Then you only need to walk around Florence and enjoy the beautiful day.